karayabin/universe-snapshot/universe/Ling/CSRFTools/doc/api/Ling/CSRFTools/CSRFProtector/createToken.md

 ================

-public [CSRFProtector::createToken](https://github.com/lingtalfi/CSRFTools/blob/master/doc/api/Ling/CSRFTools/CSRFProtector/createToken.md)(string $identifier = null) : string
+public [CSRFProtector::createToken](https://github.com/lingtalfi/CSRFTools/blob/master/doc/api/Ling/CSRFTools/CSRFProtector/createToken.md)(string $tokenName) : string

-Creates and returns a CSRF token.
+Creates the token named $tokenName, stores its value in the "new" slot, and returns the token value.
-You should pass an identifier if you plan to create more than one token per page.
+If the token named $tokenName already exists, there is a rotation: the newly created token is stored in the "new" slot, while the old "new" value (found in the "new" slot before it was replaced) is moved to the "old" slot.

-Otherwise, if you know for sure that your page will only use one single token, you can leave this argument to null.
+For more details, please refer to this class description.